If you have questions about whether you qualify for one of our programs, please email us or call 541-685-7088.

 We recognize and appreciate the important role upstream landowners in the McKenzie Watershed play in the stewardship of the McKenzie River.
 Our drinking water source protection program offers several options designed to assist McKenzie landowners in protecting the water quality of the McKenzie River.
 We're also offering special programs for landowners rebuilding after the Holiday Farm Fire.

 If you have been affected by the Holiday Farm Fire and looking for assistance, please visit our resources and support page.

-Pollution from poorly or untreated household wastewater poses dangers to drinking water and the environment.
-Malfunctioning septic systems can release pollution including bacteria, viruses, and chemicals into the river, harming to fish, wildlife, plants and people.
+Pollution from poorly or untreated household wastewater may threaten drinking water and the environment.
+Malfunctioning septic systems can release pollution including bacteria, viruses, and chemicals into the river, harming fish, wildlife, plants and people.